 Note: If you qualify for Medicare’s Extra Help program, your copayments or coinsurance for prescription drug costs, as well as your monthly plan premium, will be lower.
 Once you are enrolled in a Medicare Prescription Drug Plan (PDP) or a Medicare Advantage Prescription Drug Plan (MA-PD), this subsidy will be applied to your coverage.
 We will send you information on the lower amount for your monthly premium.
 Cost-sharing for your prescription drugs will be lower.
 Note that Medicare Part D Extra Help will not pay for your monthly Medicare Part B premium.

 There are four different levels of the Medicare Part D Extra Help program.
 Depending on which level you are eligible for, your monthly plan premium will vary.
 The four levels of Extra Help cover 100%, 75%, 50% or 25% of your monthly Medicare Part D plan premium.
 Extra Help does not always apply to the full amount of your Medicare Part D plan premium.
 Note that if you have a Medicare Advantage Prescription Drug Plan, your Medicare Part C Premium will not be lowered.

-You must be enrolled in a Prescription Drug Plan (PDP) or a Medicare Advantage Plan that includes a prescription drug benefit (MA-PD) to qualify for Medicare Part D Extra Help.
+You must be enrolled in a PDP or a MA-PD that includes a prescription drug benefit to qualify for Medicare Part D Extra Help.

 Helpful Links on Medicare’s Extra Help Program

-- Are you eligibile for Extra Help?
+- Are you eligible for Extra Help?
 Read about Medicare's Extra Help program, and who may qualify for Medicare Part D Extra Help assistance.

-- To find out if you are eligible for Medicare Part D Extra Help, call your Social Security office, or go to the website.
+- To find out if you are eligible for Medicare Part D Extra Help, call your Social Security office, or .